 Established in 2006, the Office of Development Effectiveness (ODE) at the Department of Foreign Affairs and Trade builds stronger evidence for more effective aid.
 ODE monitors the performance of the Australian aid program, evaluates its impact and contributes to international evidence and debate about aid and development effectiveness.

-In recent years there has been increasing interest in the use of evaluation to contribute to the evidence base on what works and what doesn’t in aid.
-As an independent unit within AusAID, ODE is uniquely placed to assess performance across the Australian aid program and bring international best practice to bear in identifying new and better ways of working.
-The evaluation program for ODE is framed in this context and targets areas where effectiveness can be improved.
+There is increasing interest in how evaluation can contribute to the evidence base on what works (and what doesn’t) in aid.
+ODE is uniquely placed to assess performance across the Australian aid program and bring international best practice to bear in identifying new and better ways of working.

-In conducting these evaluations, ODE is guided by relevant professional standards including the Australasian Evaluation Society's guidelines for the ethical conduct of evaluations [PDF 373kb], and the DAC quality standards for development evaluation [PDF 1.77mb].
+ODE’s evaluations are guided by relevant professional standards including the Australasian Evaluation Society's guidelines for the ethical conduct of evaluations [external website, PDF 373kb], and the DAC quality standards for development evaluation [PDF 1.8mb].

-ODE has published three Annual Reviews of Development Effectiveness (ARDE) since 2008, which draw on evaluation findings and analysis of data from AusAID’s reporting and performance management systems.
-The annual review contributes to the transparency and accountability of the Australian aid program and provides a link between increasing budget allocations and increased aid effectiveness.
+ODE has published three Annual Reviews of Development Effectiveness (ARDE) since 2008, which drew on evaluation findings and analysis of data from Australia’s aid reporting and performance management systems.

 ODE collaborates with international leaders in analysis of aid effectiveness and impact to bring international experience and learning to the Australian aid program.
-ODE’s partners include the International Institute for Impact Evaluation (3IE), the Brookings Institution, the Centre for Aid and Public Expenditure (ODI-CAPE) and the World Bank’s Independent Evaluation Group’s Regional Centres for Learning on Evaluation and Results (IEG-CLEAR).
+ODE’s partners include the International Institute for Impact Evaluation (3IE) [external website], and the Independent Evaluation Group’s Regional Centres for Learning on Evaluation and Results (IEG-CLEAR) [external website].

-An Independent Evaluation Committee (IEC) has been established to strengthen the independence and credibility of the work of the Office of Development Effectiveness (ODE).
+The Independent Evaluation Committee (IEC) was established in mid-2012 to strengthen the independence and credibility of the Office of Development Effectiveness (ODE).